burhan3759/burhan3759.github.io/_posts/2020-09-10-my-journey-to-the-computing-world-thanks-everyone.markdown

 ![networking-server](https://images.unsplash.com/photo-1558494949-ef010cbdcc31?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1191&q=80){:class="center"}

 ## The Dive

 &nbsp; I take a diploma & degree in `Computer Science`, at this time still I want to become a Network engineer.
 Here comes the 3rd and most important person that makes me a programmer.
 Of course another main reason is the teacher but he is the one that pulls the trigger :gun:.
 His name is **Joel**.
 He is my classmate and he is the main reason I do coding now.
 The story begins like this;

 `Far far away there is an island called <Hello World />` :joy: :joy:.
-Nah, I didn’t start like that.
+Nah, it didn’t start like that.
 Let’s go to the actual story.

 &nbsp; Joel got a freelance project and he invited anyone who is free to join.
 I am not sure why but somehow I say I wanna join.
 I didn’t do any coding until 1 month from the date line or so.
 Then Joel asked me,